lalit10/application-tracking-system/readme.md

 * Include a link to the university’s career fair page.
 * Direct connection to Linkedin, allowing for the addition of job opportunities to the wishlist.
 * Improve keyword search to improve specifications such as pay range, employment location, and so on.
+* Docker images have been created for frontend and backend.
+We couldn't achieve interaction between them, the future team can implement it using Kuberetes.